tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   * `PUT` requests are used to overwrite content on the server

 * APIs play a key role in data analytic pipelines, often being the source of data or a means to analyze data.
-By writing `requests` in Python, APIs can be used in-line with other processing.
-For example, data can be pulled from Coinbase in order to calculate `cumulative returns`, `sharpe ratio`, and `beta` for a set of cryptos.
+By submitting **requests** in Python, APIs can be used in-line with other processing.
+For example, data can be pulled from Coinbase in order to calculate **cumulative returns**, **sharpe ratio**, and **beta** for a set of cryptos.
 Similarly, data could be extracted from the Quandl API in order to complete portfolio simulations.
 Instead of switching back and forth between Postman and Python, everything can just be completed in Python.

 Live code how to use the Python `requests` library, and use the following discussion points: